 Have you ever wondered what is so special about surgical lights?
-Why can’t ordinary lights be used for surgery?
-To understand what make operating lights different, here are a few things you need to know:
+Why can’t conventional lights be used for surgery?
+To understand what make surgical lights different than conventional lights, here are a few things you should know:

 Why light colors and “whiteness” matters

 Surgeons need to distinguish different tones of flesh colors while preforming surgery, if the light were to have tones of red, blue or green it can be misleading, and change the appearance of the patient’s tissues.
 Being able to see the flesh tone clearly is vitally important to their work and patient safety.
 This is called color temperatures and they are measured in kelvins.